interledger/rafiki/docs/transaction-api.md

 To send, an instance acquires a lock on a payment with a `SENDING` state.

-The instance sends the payment with STREAM, which uses the quote parameters acquired during the `PENDING` state.
+The instance sends the payment with STREAM, which uses the quote parameters.

 After the payment completes, the instance releases the lock on the payment and advances the state depending upon the outcome: